Picking the right email marketing software for your business is hard.

 GetResponse Marketing Automation builder is one of the most comprehensive tools available for marketers who want to create simple and advanced automation.

-The drag-and-drop automation builder lets you create visual workflows to see the automation and customize each step as you go.
+The drag-and-drop marketing automation builder lets you create visual workflows to see the automation and customize each step as you go.
 You can create automation events based on your contacts’ behavior and then trigger actions to take place based on selected conditions.

 For example, if you want a certain email to only be sent if a contact clicks a link within an email, all you have to do is create that sequence and condition using the visual automation builder: